kai-ma/bristol_project/README.md

-**As a person not good at communication, I want the app help me break the ice with my new friends.**
+**♥ As a person not good at communication, I want the app help me break the ice with my new friends.**

 - Turn on icebreaking option in the chat window with a friend.
 - Push an icebreaker question/topic for both people every day.